How to Share the Gospel With a Wiccan

 - Nature and the earth are sacred manifestations of the Goddess.

-- Everyone has his or her own individual spiritual path to follow.
+- Everyone has their own individual spiritual path to follow.

 - Rituals and celebrations are linked to the seasons and moon phases.